Skip to main content

 In this review, I’m breaking down how the card has actually performed over time: the points earned, the benefits used, and whether it still deserves a spot in my wallet.

-When searching for our flights, shifting our departure by a single day cut the points cost by roughly 100,000 points.
+First, I considered how timing impacted my points redemption rate.
+When searching for our flights, I saw that shifting our departure by a single day cut the points cost by roughly 100,000 points.
 That’s the difference between a trip that feels like an exceptional redemption and one that leaves you wondering if you got taken.
-Aeroplan’s dynamic pricing means the same route can cost dramatically different amounts depending on when you fly.
-Build in additional flexibility wherever you can.
+Aeroplan’s dynamic pricing means the same route can cost dramatically different amounts depending on when you fly, so make sure you build in additional flexibility wherever you can when planning your trip.

 We redeemed approximately 300,000 Aeroplan points for four round-trip flights.
 What I wasn’t entirely sure about was whether using all points to book was actually better than using a mix of points and cash.
 Aeroplan doesn’t make that comparison easy.
 The answer to this depends on how you value your points, something I’ll come back to below.

-How I've actually used this card over 3 years
+How I've used the TD Aeroplan Visa Infinite card over 3 years

 What you’re earning: